NunoSempere/nunosempere.github.io/rat/eamentalhealth/analysis/writeup.md

 ### 10. How does access to mental health resources vary with a wide variety of factors?

-Access is asked about in the following four questions:
+Access is asked about in the following five questions:

 14. How challenging was it to receive the mental healthcare services you needed within the past 12 months?
 15. How challenging is it to find useful information on mental healthcare services?